mxagar/dermatologist-ai/README.md

 ![Skin Disease Classes](./images/skin_disease_classes.png)

+Additionally, the images are compressed with an [Autoencoder](https://en.wikipedia.org/wiki/Autoencoder) and visualized using [T-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding).

+Although the [preliminary results](#preliminary-results) are far from good, I think I've built a research framework with which I can easily try new approaches to hopefully improve the outcome -- if I find some time for that...

-The motivation comes from two sources that caught my attention:
+The motivation of the project comes from two sources that caught my attention:

 - The Nature paper by [Esteva et al.](https://www.nature.com/articles/nature21056.epdf?author_access_token=8oxIcYWf5UNrNpHsUHd2StRgN0jAjWel9jnR3ZoTv0NXpMHRAJy8Qn10ys2O4tuPakXos4UhQAFZ750CsBNMMsISFHIKinKDMKjShCpHIlYPYUHhNzkn6pSnOCt0Ftf6), in which the authors show how a CNN architecture based on the [Inception-V3](https://en.wikipedia.org/wiki/Inceptionv3) network achieves a **dermatologist-level classification of skin cancer**.
 - The [2017 ISIC Challenge on Skin Lesion Analysis Towards Melanoma Detection](https://challenge.isic-archive.com/landing/2017/).